 for WELL over a decade They HAVE BEEN leaders in the effort to educate AND bring practical awareness and shame training to as many practitioners around the world as possible.

 The Center For Healing Shame is based in Berkeley, California.
-Workshops are offered several times a year, as well as a full training and certification program for therapists.
+Workshops are offered in Berkeley, at various other locations in the United States and Canada, and online.
+There is also a full training and certification program for therapists.
 The education is designed to help therapists show clients how to recognize shame, work through it and move on by:

 Sheila and Bret have been at the forefront of guiding mental health professionals to recognize and move through shame with their clients.

-The Center for Healing Shame is qualified to provide CEUs for MFTs, LCSWs, LPCCs and LEPs registered in California (CAMFT Approved CE Provider #134393).
-PhDs in California and PhDs and licensed therapists outside of California may be able to receive CEUs through our association with R. Cassidy Seminars.
+The Center for Healing Shame is qualified to provide CE credits for MFTs, LCSWs, LPCCs and LEPs registered in California - CAMFT Approved CE Provider #134393.
+PhDs in California and PhDs and licensed therapists outside of California may be able to receive CE credits through the co-sponsorship of R. Cassidy Seminars.

 The Founders Of The Center For Healing Shame